lrfinotti/cybr201_book/05-Powers.md

 Mod(11, 1237)^156
 ```

-Note that we only had $11$ products (instead of $155$!) and at each step we kept the numbers we are multiplying relatively small since we reduced the result modulo $1237$ at each step!
+Note that we only had $11$ products (instead of $155$!) and we kept the numbers we are multiplying relatively small since we reduced the result modulo $1237$ at each step!

 :::{admonition} Homework
 :class: note